Healthy fats on a keto or low-carb diet

 But an even larger systematic review published the same year found that high intake of these fatty acids is unlikely to prevent heart attacks or death from heart disease:

 Heating polyunsaturated fats to high temperatures makes them more likely to react with oxygen, leading to the formation of potentially harmful byproducts.
-Although we are not aware of human studies showing long term risk, the mechanistic studies are enough for us to caution against their use:
+Although we are not aware of human studies showing long-term risk, the mechanistic studies are enough for us to caution against their use in high-heat cooking:

 Consuming trans fats has been shown to raise LDL cholesterol, lower HDL cholesterol, and increase inflammatory markers:

-In studies, when people are allowed to eat as much fat as needed to feel full, they often end up consuming less overall due to feeling fuller and more satisfied:
+In studies, when people are allowed to eat as much fat as needed to feel full, they often end up consuming less overall due to feeling more satisfied:

 Nutrition & Diabetes 2017: Twelve-month outcomes of a randomized trial of a moderate-carbohydrate versus very low-carbohydrate diet in overweight adults with type 2 diabetes mellitus or prediabetes [randomized trial; moderate evidence]